WHY CHOOSE PTGA?

-There are a number of good reasons why a traveller would choose a qualified PTGA Guide and/or a PTGA Accredited Provider Company for their holiday or journey in the polar regions:
+There are a number of good reasons why a traveler/guest/client would choose an operator with qualified PTGA guides for their holiday or journey in the polar regions:

 - Accredited Provider companies work collaboratively with the PTGA, train to industry standards, utilize the PTGA Qualifications Framework and believe in the value of 3rd party auditing of their staff and training systems.

 - PTGA guides are assessed by long term industry professionals via performance of skills.
 This allows for thorough examination of all skill areas but also the ability to test judgement and decision making in complex situations – two very important skills for a professional guide working in remote areas.